dominik-roehrle/hallucination_llms/README.md

 - Entity Analysis

 # Probes:
-## To recreate the dataset for the probes go to Probes/ and run:
+## To recreate the dataset for the probes go to Probes/

+- download https://1drv.ms/u/s!AhVn8Lx_iIapipk3hFU1JRpMosF--g?e=llFsno (raw FEVER and HoVer datasets)

 - python generate_evidence.py
 (creates evidence text from HoVer and FEVER with an LLM)